A Look at Copyright Myths We Need to Work Together to Kill. Now.

 Infringement Case Study: Outlaw Press

-One of the most well-known and troubling instances of copyright infringement in the RPG industry in recent years, Outlaw Press, a cancer run by a guy by the name of James Shipman, just refuses to die.
+One of the most well-known and troubling instances of copyright infringement in the RPG industry in recent years is Outlaw Press.
+This “company” is a cancer run by James Shipman, and it just refuses to die.
 It keeps going away and popping back up again, dragging the ordeal out for years.

-Long story short, Outlaw Press once operated under license for a game known as “Tunnels and Trolls.”
-James then began doing things like taking content written by fans and publishing it for profit without their knowledge, using artwork he had taken and used without permission (including some concept art from the movie, “Gladiator), and otherwise claiming to own and license copyrights he didn’t actually have any rights to.
-On occasion, when he bothered to, Shipman would defend his infringement under everything from Fair Use to publishing under license even though the company that owned the rights, and thus would be behind approving any such license, outright said that Shipman did not have any such permission.
+Long story short, Outlaw Press once operated under a license for a game known as “Tunnels and Trolls.”
+James then began doing things like taking content written by fans and publishing it for profit without their knowledge.
+He used artwork taken and used without permission (including some concept art from the movie, “Gladiator.)
+This sleaze also otherwise claiming to own and license copyrights he didn’t actually have any rights to.
+On occasion, when he bothered to, Shipman would defend his infringement under everything from Fair Use to publishing under a license.
+The latter claim was made even though the company that owned the rights, and thus would be behind approving any such license, outright said that Shipman did not have any such permission.

-The gaming community rose up and started informing people who owned the copyrights of what Outlaw Press was doing, and eventually the company was shut down as a result.
+The gaming community rose up and started informing people who owned the copyrights of what Outlaw Press was doing.
+Eventually, the company was shut down as a result.
 However, James would pop up again and again later, selling the same products under new accounts as fast as people could have Amazon and Lulu yank them down.